yadongliu/semantic-segmentation/README.md

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).

+The idea of FCN was first proposed in a paper titled "Fully Convolutional Networks for Semantic Segmentation" by Berkeley Vision Lab.
+Here is a [link to the paper](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).

+### Implementation
+Full implementation of the FCN is contained in a single file `main.py` while `helper.py` and `project_tests.py` provides some helper functions such as test utils and batch generator.

+The hardest part to understand and implement FCN is to build the skip layers.
+Even though Tensorflow already provides a handy functions tf.layers.conv2d_transpose(), it took me a while to figure out what values each parameter will take.

+### Training
+The training was done on Amazon's AWS with a g3-x4large instance (Nvidia Tesla M60 with 8GB memory).
+Batch size was set to 12 to provide reasonable speed and avoid running of memory.
+And the training epoch was set to 30 as it produced reasonable results.

 ### Setup
 ##### Frameworks and Packages
 Make sure you have the following is installed: